-- Deforestation is one form of land conversion (conversion of natural forests). - Includes severe degradation from the introduction of management practices that result in a substantial and sustained change in the ecosystem's former species composition, structure or function. - 3 Change to natural ecosystems that meets this definition is considered to be conversion, regardless of whether or not it is legal.
+Deforestation is one form of land conversion (conversion of natural forests).
+Land conversion also includes severe degradation from the introduction of management practices that result in a substantial and sustained change in the ecosystem's former species composition, structure or function.
+A change to natural ecosystems that meets this definition is considered to be conversion, regardless of whether or not it is legal.